jslefche/sem_book/docs/07-Latent_variables.md

 ## [1] 0.6065565
 ```

 So the new estimate of the coefficient between the two latent variables is $\gamma = 0.607$ which of course is different from $b = 0.544$.
 This is because the measurement error in $x$ was formerly lumped in to the prediction error of $y$.
-By removing it, we have improved the estimate of the true effect of $x$ on $y$!
+By removing it, we have improved the estimate of the true effect of $x$ on $y$ and validated our assumption about the error variance of $y$.
 Not accounting for measurement error, then, results in a downward bias in both the coefficients and the variance explained.

 From this value, we can obtain the unexplained variance, or $\zeta$.
 Recall that the error $\delta_{x}$ is 1 - the explained variance, where the explained variance is the reliability.
 Here, we can transfer this knowledge such that: $\zeta = 1 - \gamma^2$: